Essential MCAT Physics Equations | Study Guide

 2. Memorize key equations: While memorizing every equation isn't necessary, it's important to know the most commonly used ones.
 Flashcards can be a helpful tool for memorization.

 3. Practice, practice, practice: The more you practice solving physics problems, the more comfortable you'll become with the equations.
-Use MCAT practice tests and physics problem sets to master your skills.
+Use our expert-crafted MCAT sample tests and physics problem sets to master your skills.

 4. Break down complex problems: When faced with a challenging question, break it down into smaller, more manageable steps.
 Identify the given information, determine which equation to use, and solve for the unknown variable.